-Designation of a heritage conservation district is a form of change management that allows communities to control the rate and type of change within the district.
+It should be made clear that designation does not entail freezing the district in time.
+Rather, designation is a form of change management that allows communities to control the rate and type of change within the district.
 With this definition in mind, the rationale for designation can be summarized as follows:

-- The Oak Street study area is a discrete district with significant heritage character in the form of built heritage resources, cultural heritage landscapes, and associations with important people and events in the municipality's history. - The inventory and evaluation of the study area have shown that these cultural heritage resources merit conservation. - The area shows evidence of the major stages of its evolution. - Provincial planning policies require conservation of significant cultural heritage resources. - The area has potential for intensification and redevelopment that could affect the cultural heritage resources. - The museum and adjacent public open spaces are popular tourist destinations and designation would support their conservation goals and ongoing economic viability. - District designation has proven to be the best policy tool available to Ontario municipalities for meeting their conservation goals and objectives.
+- The Downtown Lindsay study area is a discrete district with significant heritage character in the form of built heritage resources, cultural heritage landscapes, and associations with important people and events in the municipality's history. - The inventory and evaluation of the study area have shown that these cultural heritage resources merit conservation. - The area shows evidence of the major stages of its evolution. - Provincial planning policies require conservation of significant cultural heritage resources. - The area has potential for intensification and redevelopment that could affect the cultural heritage resources. - The downtown is a popular tourist destination and designation would support its conservation goals and ongoing economic viability. - District designation has proven to be the best policy tool available to Ontario municipalities for meeting their conservation goals and objectives.